pschlump/log-consolidate/README.md

-log-consolidate - Consolidate logs from multiple sources and multiple systems
+Log-consolidate - Consolidate logs from multiple sources and multiple systems.
 =============================================================================

-This program, depending on options, acts as either the reader for multiple log files or as a writer that takes consolidated log files and writes them out to a single file on a single system.
+This program, depending on options, acts as either the reader for multiple log files, or as a writer that takes consolidated log files and writes them out to a single file on a single system.
 It uses Redis lists to accomplish this.

-Also it can search the logs for patterns and notify when a patter is found.
+Also it can search the logs for patterns and notify when a pattern is found.

 The basic idea is to send log files to named pipes (fifo) on each system and have the reader end pick up the data and send it to Redis on a List.
 The other end takes the data from Redis and writes it to a file.

-To create a named pipe on a Mac (OS X) and Linux
+To create a named pipe on a Mac (OS X) and Linux:

 	$ mkfifo <name>